swiftlang/swift-evolution/proposals/0458-strict-memory-safety.md

 #### Unsafe witnesses

 When a type conforms to a given protocol, it must satisfy all of the requirements of that protocol.
 Part of this process is determining which declaration (called the *witness*) satisfies a given protocol requirement.
-If a particular witness is unsafe but the corresponding requirement is not safe, the compiler will produce a warning:
+If a particular witness is unsafe but the corresponding requirement is safe, the compiler will produce a warning:

 ```swift
 protocol P {